 Iran’s relations and support with Syria has made western countries uncomfortable, however Iran has good diplomatic ties with China, India, Pakistan and Russia, with new alliances with countries in Asia, South America, and Africa.

-There is a high rate of road fatalities in the country and if you are involved in an accident please do not leave the scene.
+There is a high rate of road fatalities in Iran and if you are involved in an accident please do not leave the scene.
 Also in addition to this, take care when using public transport and crossing roads in the area.
-There have be known road blocks in operation so ensure that you have appropriate documentation on you at all times.
+There have been known road blocks in operation, so ensure that you have appropriate documentation on you at all times.

 There have been incidents involving taxi services robbing the occupants, please be cautious of this.